alexwlchan/alexwlchan.net/src/_drafts/randline.md

     For each item, assign it a weight.
     *   If the weight of this new item is larger than the largest weight already in the reservoir, discard the item.
-        The weight isn't in the $k$ smallest, so we don't care about it.
+        This weight isn't in the $k$ smallest, so we don't care about it.
     *   If the weight of this new item is smaller than the largest weight in the resevoir, then add the item to the reservoir and remove the item with the previously-largest weight.
         Recalculate the largest weight of the items in the reservoir.

-4. Once you run out of items, return the items in the reservoir.
+    When you run out of items, go to step 4.

+4. Return the items in the reservoir.
     This is your random sample.

 This approach means we only have to hold a fixed number of items/weights in memory at a time -- much more efficient, and it should scale to an arbitrarily large number of inputs.